Application is closed

 - Demonstrate a strong interest in STEM disciplines.

-- Raised in a home where English was a second language
+- Being raised in a home where English was a second language

 - Currently attending a high school with historically low rates of admittance to top-tier institutions